hb-sec-upwork/hb-sec-cmp-mvp/Onetrust-H&B-Integration.md

   - Activate the Connection
 ![image](https://github.com/abhicoderx/for_patrick/assets/54671816/bd26f69b-9afe-41a2-baf0-d5a9b6664d34)

-This finishes the Intgration creation in OneTrust
+This finishes the Integration creation in OneTrust

 ### Testing